bbbradsmith/lotwtool/readme.txt

 1. 2020-04-10
 - First release.

-2 beta.
-2020-04-12
+2. 2020-04-12
 - Adjusted selection colours.
 - Every room has exactly 9 monsters.
 Deleting one is impossible.
-Removed item create/delete features, replaced "delete" with "default".
+-- Removed item create/delete features.
+-- Replaced "delete" with "default".
 - Enemy byte 7 determined to be an animation style control.
 - Inn cost can be edited.
 - Number of crowns needed for Celina teleport can be edited.